SchnoppDog/how-to-eui64-and-privacy-extensions/eui64/README.md

 As mentioned in the text to create the eui-64 interface identifier you need to invert the seventh bit in the last step.
 Now there are some approaches I like to discuss.
 As mentioned in the rfc-4291 for the eui-64 method the numbers `1` and `0` have different meanings.
 For `1` it's said that this address is specified as global/universal-scope whereas `0` represents the local-scope of an address.

-I know wikipedia isn't a reliable source to refer to for information, but in its entry for the eui-64 method nothing special is noted about the numbers `1` and `0` when flipping the seventh bit.
+I know wikipedia isn't a reliable source to refer to for information, but in its entry for the eui-64 method nothing special is noted about the numbers `1` and `0` when inverting the seventh bit.

 As for the german website 'elektronik-kompendium' it roughly mentions that the number `0` stays for a mac-address assigned by the IEEE.
 For the number `1` it is said that it's something like a non-real 'fantasy'-like address.
 But in the following sentence they tell that a made-up (fantasy) mac-address has a `0` as seventh bit.
 This is a contradiction in terms of their previous mentioning on the fantasy-like mac-address.
 Either they misspelled their sentences or they don't know the actual meaning for these numbers.